-the lower limbs and cannot walk; the veins circle her legs like purple snakes!
+the veins circle her legs like purple snakes!
 Must we crawl on our hands and knees in the dust?"
 Harbig spoke to Dussel: "Dildahl seems to manage well enough at the stove, and deals especially kindly with fish.
 Why not keep him at work as pot-boy and under-cook, while his spouse makes herself useful milking the cows, making cheese and butter, digging turnips, carrots and leeks, and working the soil, all from a kneeling position, to spare her sore legs?
 Entirely by the mercy of King Aillas, of course."
 "Dildahl, what do you say?" demanded Dussel.
 "Will you serve me faithfully, without complaint or shiftlessness, at my direction?"
 Dildahl rolled his eyes high, and clenched his fists.
 "If I must, I must."
 "Very good.
 First, point out the location of your, or, better to say, my strong-box."
 "It is under the flagstone of my private parlour."
 "Now my parlour.
 You must move at once, out to one of the cottages.
 Then scour this floor until each plank glows the colour of new straw!
 I wish to see neither soil nor stain on the floor of the Lakeshore Inn, which is certain to become a rustic resort for the gentility of Xounges!"
+II

-TWITTEN'S CORNERS, in the Forest of Tantrevalles, was the site each year of three fairs, to which came traders and buyers from all across the Elder Isles, human and halfling alike, each hoping to discover some windy voices and the drumming of far galloping hooves.
+TWITTEN's CORNERS, in the Forest of Tantrevalles, was the site each year of three fairs, to which came traders and buyers from all across the Elder Isles, human and halfling alike, each hoping to discover some wonderful charm or trinket or elixir to bring advantage to his life or gold to his wallet.